 - In a large bowl, mix glue, hand soap and desired mix-ins.

-- Start adding in the activator 1 tsp at a time, mixing constantly.
+- Start adding in the activator 1 teaspoon at a time, mixing constantly.
 Once the mixture gets too hard to mix with a spoon, knead it with your hands until it forms a soft but non-sticky slimey texture.

 You can watch my kids' video below to see them making different versions of this slime for their slime challenge on The DIY Kids YouTube channel!